FugetsuHuiGuoRou/FugetsuHuiGuoRou/README.md

   <img src="https://skillicons.dev/icons?i=python,html,css,git" />
 </div>

-🎮 Also experienced with **GameMaker Studio**
+🎮 I also use **GameMaker Studio** and **RPG Maker MZ**

 ---

 ## 🤖 Current Project

-I built my first **Discord bot using Python**, and right now I'm working on something really exciting:
+I made my first **Discord bot with Python**, and now I’m working on:

-* 🔧 Developing an API to integrate the bot with a website
+* 🔧 Building an API to connect it with a website
-* 🌐 Planning to make it public in the future
+* 🌐 Planning to make it public someday
-* 🚀 Improving features and making it more useful over time
+* 🚀 Improving it step by step

-This project is a big step for me, and I'm learning a lot while building it.
+It’s a big project for me and I’m learning a lot while doing it.

 ---

+## 🎮 Game Dev Journey

+I like making games, even if they’re small or just tests.
+Right now I’m learning and trying things out with GameMaker and RPG Maker.

+And yeah… someday I really want to release my own game 🤞 (still working on it, slowly but surely)

+---

+## ☁️ Goals & Dreams

+* Keep getting better as a dev
+* Build cool and useful stuff
+* Release my own game 🎮
+* ☁️ My biggest goal right now is to work with cloud in the future
+* Turn all this into something bigger

+---

 ## 💬 A bit more about me

-I’m the kind of person who enjoys building things, breaking them, and then figuring out how to fix them better than before.
+I like building stuff, breaking it, and then fixing it better than before.
-I like exploring new ideas, working on projects, and improving little by little every single day.

----

-## 📌 Goals

-* Keep evolving as a developer
-* Build useful and fun projects
-* Turn passion into something bigger
+Just trying to improve a little every day.

 ---